Commencement 2020 Information Sheet

 Are there provisions for people with disabilities?

-If you or a person you are inviting has a disability and needs assistance to attend Commencement, please call the Office for Students with Disabilities at (310) 825-1501 or (310) 206-6083 (TDD) to receive information about parking and other assistance.
+If you or a person you are inviting has a disability and needs assistance to attend Commencement, please call the Center for Accessible Education at (310) 825-1501 or (310) 206-6083 (TDD) to receive information about parking and other assistance.

 After I complete the requirements for my degree, when will my final transcript be available?

 Official transcripts with graduation date included will be available for a fee within seven weeks after the end of your final term.
-You can order your transcripts though MyUCLA/URSA.
+You can order your transcripts though MyUCLA.

 When and how will I get my diploma?